-At the beginning of May 2012, 211 satellite-tracked surface drifting buoys, 49% with subsurface drogues attached for measuring mixed-layer currents, were reporting from the tropical Pacific.
+During April 2013, 311 satellite-tracked surface drifting buoys, 87% with subsurface drogues attached for measuring mixed layer currents, were reporting from the tropical Pacific.
+Few drifters reported from near the equator except in the far eastern basin, east of 110W, where they measured large eastward anomalies of ~50 cm/s

-Figure A1.1 Top: Movements of drifting buoys in the tropical Pacific Ocean during April 2012.
+Figure A1.1 Top: Movements of drifting buoys in the tropical Pacific Ocean during April 2013.
 The linear segments of each trajectory represent a one week displacement.
 Trajectories of buoys which have lost their subsurface drogues are gray; those with drogues are black.

-Middle: Monthly mean currents calculated from all buoys 1993-2002 (gray), and currents measured by the drogued buoys this month (black) smoothed by an optimal filter.
+Middle: Monthly mean currents calculated from all buoys 1993-2002 (gray), and currents measured by the drogued brows this month (black) smoothed by an optimal filter